-Top term: Group and Collectivities
+16. Top term: groups and collectivities

-This term classifies groups of people of any kind (economic, religious, athletic, political, national, etc.) that are the result of the joint actions of at least two people.
+Scope note: This term classifies groups of people of any kind (economic, religious, athletic, political, national, etc.) that are the result of the joint actions of at least two people.
 These relations should be based on the adoption of common beliefs and/or goals and/or activities and should present organizational features.